Search

 Alumni Month Of Service Logo

-April is UNO Alumni Month of Service
+UNO Alumni Month of Service

 April is National Volunteer Month and UNO Alumni Month of Service.
 To continue UNO’s legacy of community service, alumni and friends make pledges to volunteer throughout the month, giving back to their communities around the world.